gbeletti/rabbitmq/README.md

-# rabbitmq

-A simplification of the amqp lib to build a client on a microservice
+# RabbitMQ - a client for microservices

+## Overview

+This lib aims to simplify the creation of a rabbitMQ package on a Go service.
+Hopefully with this lib you can create your queue package in your service in an easier way.